Gabriel Arias Preview, Player Props: Guardians vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.
+- The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 19th in the league.

-- The Dodgers have a 4.22 team ERA that ranks 15th across all league pitching staffs.
+- The Dodgers have a 4.26 team ERA that ranks 16th among all MLB pitching staffs.

-- Dodgers pitchers combine to rank 11th in baseball in home runs surrendered (140 total, 1.1 per game).
+- Dodgers pitchers combine to allow 142 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- His most recent appearance came on Wednesday against the Milwaukee Brewers, when the righty threw six innings, surrendering one earned run while allowing only one hit.
+- His last time out came on Thursday against the Milwaukee Brewers, when the left-hander went five innings, surrendering one earned run while allowing three hits.

-- In 14 games this season, the 24-year-old has a 3.70 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .231 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.